 I do believe that the gate to success is being clear about what you want and defining what success means to you, but I also believe we must engage more than our left brain to set our goals.

-Most of us are conditioned to believe that right brain activities are less valuables, and we’re not encouraged to tap into our six mental faculties.
+Most of us are conditioned to believe that right brain activities are less valuable, and we’re not encouraged to tap into our six mental faculties.
 The S.M.A.R.T. goal framework is very efficient, but without the proper perspective, it may stifle our creativity, stunt the pursuit of lofty goals, and prevent healthy risk-taking.

 Based on my work with thousands of moms, my research, and study over the years, I’m proposing we set BOLD goals.